 The College of Social Sciences welcomes eleven new faculty members, Estevan César Azcona, Theodorea Regina Berry, Danijela Dudley, Alberto García, Jonathan Daniel Gomez, Aidin Hajikhameneh, Paul Lombardi, Carolina Prado, Costanza Rampini, Joanne Rondilla, and Wendy Thompson Taiwo.

-Newly Appointed Assistant Professor in Psychology
+Newly appointed Assistant Professor in Mexican American Studies

 Newly Appointed Assistant Professor in Political Science

 Danijela Dudley is a San José State University alum who received her Ph.D. in political science from the University of California, Riverside.
 She teaches courses in international relations and comparative politics, with a particular focus on European politics and international organizations.
 Her favorite class to teach is Model United Nations, which takes students from a traditional classroom to the intricate world of international diplomacy by having them represent the interests of a range of countries in simulated United Nations conferences.

 Dr. Dudley’s research focuses on European politics, particularly on issues of civil-military relations, democratic transition, institution-building in transitioning and post-conflict societies, and the influence of international integration on democracy and democratization processes.
 Specifically, she is interested in explaining the quality of democratic institutions that are emerging as a result of European integration and the process of defense reform in transitioning societies, particularly the obstacles new democracies face in the process of establishing democratic defense institutions.
 Her articles have appeared in Armed Forces and Society, Mediterranean Quarterly, and Political and Military Sociology.